AbhinayMM/damage_detection/README.md

 # Structural Defect Detection - Parking Slot
 > This is R&D project.
 We have an image data and their repective labels where it defined all the defects available in parking area.
-Our purpose is to detect the defect in parking area by using Deep Learning (Computer vision techniques).
+Our purpose is to detect the defect in parking area by using Deep Learning (Computer vision) techniques.

 ## Install